Increased Complaints of Patient Dumping against Some Nursing Homes

 Nursing home representatives claim they are acting within the law to remove patients for their own safety as well as the safety of others.

-If your loved one has been abused or neglected in a nursing home setting, The Bell Law Firm will fight for justice for your family, working to maximize compensation on your behalf.
+If your loved one has been abused or neglected in a nursing home setting, Stewart Bell, PLLC will fight for justice for your family, working to maximize compensation on your behalf.